If you’re planning to add some strength training to your cycling routine, kettlebell swings can be one of the best choices you have.

 Research shows that doing resistance training 2-3 times a week can multiply your results and add lots of benefits to your performance (source).

 Keep in mind that strength training can come in many forms.
-This doesn’t mean you have to bulk up on muscles, do heavy bench press, or 1RM deadlifts.
+This doesn’t mean you have to bulk up on muscles, do heavy bench presses, or 1RM deadlifts.

 You can do a variety of bodyweight exercises, like squat jumps, and of course, kettlebell swings.